stewartmjustin/Eulers-Number-Calculators/README.md

 ## Usage

-Enter the number of decimal places you would like to calculate e to then enter the filename to output to.
+Enter the number of decimal places you would like to calculate e to, then enter the filename to output to.

 ## Notes

-I created this project as part of an assignment for CIS\*3190 at the University of Guelph where I was told to adapt an algorythm into four different languages: C, Ada, Python and Fortran.
+I created this project as part of an assignment for CIS\*3190 at the University of Guelph where I was told to adapt an algorythm into four different languages: C, Ada, Python, and Fortran.